The definitive guide to WordPress website maintenance

 Pay attention to possible sudden changes in visits, pages, acquisition channels, etc… to quickly identify any issues that may arise on the website.

-With a tool like Modular, you can centralize the management of your WordPress websites in a single application for free.
+With a tool like Modular DS, you can centralize the management of your WordPress websites in a single application for free.

 From this application, you can streamline and optimize most of the maintenance tasks we’ve discussed, such as:

-- Uptime monitoring to keep track of your website’s status.
+- Uptime monitor to control the status of your website.

-So you don’t miss out on them and your websites always function optimally.
+So that you don’t miss them and your websites always work optimally.

 Conclusion